-Sr. No. Dough shape Colour score of the solution
+Sr. No. Dough shape Colour score of the solution (very light, light, dark, very dark)

 1.

 2.

 3.

 4.

-7. Observations of the activity performed The shape that gave maximum colour to the solution is: • Th The shape that gave minimum colour to the solution is: Q1.
-A rrange th ne dough shap oes on the bas asis of the colour score: < < - • asis of their surface areas: Q3.
-Is Q3.
+Observations of the activity performed

+The shape that gave maximum colour to the solution is: The shape that gave minimum colour to the solution is: Q1.
+Arrange the dough shapes on the basis of the colour score: < < < • Q2.
+Arrange the dough shapes on the basis of their surface areas: < < <

+Q3.
 Is there any relation between the surface area and the rate of diffusion?
 Explain.

-Q4. \ Q4.
+Q4.
 Why did we initially make balls of approximately equal weight?